petrilli/ft-site/index.md

 request, something on an event queue, whatever.

 Functions are ephemeral.
 They existing for the duration of the function call.
-Once the function returns a value, all of it's state and scope and everything else about it is assumed to go away.
+Once the function returns a value, all of its state and scope and everything else about it is assumed to go away.

 Scaling this kind of architecture is simple: the more frequently a function gets applied, the more compute resources are allocated to support the function... and [Bob's Your Uncle](https://en.wikipedia.org/wiki/Bob%27s_your_uncle).

-The current popular function runners (competitors to Amazon's Lambda) are
+The current popular function runners (competitors to Amazon's Lambda), however, are
-proprietary: when you write to the API for Lambda or Google's [Cloud Functions](https://cloud.google.com/functions/docs/), you're locked into that vendor.
+proprietary: when you write to the API for Lambda or Google's [Cloud Functions](https://cloud.google.com/functions/docs/), _**you're locked into that vendor**_.

 There's currently no (well, there's [OpenWhisk](https://developer.ibm.com/openwhisk/)) generic way to do the auto-scale function thing on a private cloud or in a